Articles

 design cinema app UI tubik

-Watching films at home can’t be compared with feelings of watching it on the big screen.
+Watching films at home can’t compare with the feelings of watching them on the big screen.
 It means that the cinema industry is unlikely to lose its popularity anytime soon.
-Digital technology should help to improve cinema services so that more people would become loyal visitors.
+Digital technology should help improve cinema services, so more people become loyal visitors.
 Cinema apps are effective tools for both the cinema industry and its clients.
-Designers need to learn how to make these tools user-friendly and maybe even improve them with their creative solutions.
+Designers need to learn how to make these tools user-friendly and, if possible, improve them with their creative solutions.
 Stay tuned!

 Recommended reading